Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-4/problem_1.md

 Let's write a function that prints a single linked list backward to the screen.

-Linkedlist is straightforward to traverse through front to end.
-But going backward is not too natural.
+Linkedlist is straightforward to traverse from front to end.
+But going backward is not as natural.
 There are two ways generally:

 1. Using a stack
 2. Using recursion